ferventcoder/chef-chocolatey-presentation/ReadMe.md

 1. Run `choco new prerequisites.extension`
 1. Delete the `prerequisites.extension\tools` directory.
 1. Create an `extensions` directory.
-1. Create a file called `prerequisites.psm1`
+1. Create a file called `prerequisites.psm1` in the extensions directory.
 1. Add this to the contents:

     ~~~powershell